Autograph letter to Voltaire, written from London and dated 29 May 1767.

 Detailed Summary:

 The manuscript is an autograph letter written in the hand of an anonymous author.
-The manuscript details Rousseau’s conclusion of his retreat in Switzerland (Geneva) in response to the conspiracy orchestrated by David Hume.
-The letter discusses Rousseau’s correspondence with the Chancellors, wherein he seeks guidance and protection, as well as his missive to Mr. Louvray from Dover, requesting permission to relocate to a free country.
-Additionally, MS1 is endorsed “Copie”, and this is what it appears to be; but as the conjugate address is present it must be assumed that the letter was addressed to another, and this copy was sent to Voltaire.
-In line 7 of MS1, there is a missing word ‘semaines’ (following the word ‘Quelques’).
+It recounts Jean-Jacques Rousseau’s conclusion of his retreat in Geneva, undertaken in response to a perceived conspiracy orchestrated by David Hume.
+The letter describes Rousseau’s correspondence with various chancellors, from whom he seeks guidance and protection, as well as a letter sent from Dover to Mr. Louvray requesting permission to relocate to a free country.

 The manuscript is bound with other documents in contemporary red morocco.